 Salt Lake City Child Custody Mediation Attorney David Pedrazas

 Whether you and your former spouse are seeking a mediation attorney through your divorce or would like to modify your child custody arrangement after your divorce, Utah mediation attorney, David Pedrazas has over 20 years of experience helping people like you through the mediation process in the Salt Lake City area.
 He has handled over 1,000 divorce and family law cases and is ready to assist you.
-For more information about mediation vs lawyer for child custody, get in touch with the Law Office of David Pedrazas PLLC, today for your free case evaluation.
+For more information about mediation vs lawyer for child custody, get in touch with the Law Office of David Pedrazas PLLC, today for your Legal Case Review.